Depression Counselling in Sydney

 - Thoughts of death or suicide

-These symptoms often persist for weeks or months and may worsen without appropriate support or treatment.
+These symptoms often persist for weeks or months and may interfere with work, relationships and daily responsibilities.

 Why do I feel like this?